 We presented a clinical case of a 24-year-old female who arrived to the emergency department with left flank pain and fever.
 The ultrasound and computed tomography (CT) showed a large upper pole renal abscess.
 Percutaneous abscess drainage was performed.
 An anterograde pyelography confirmed a large upper pole calyceal diverticulum with a narrow neck.

 A four trocar transperitoneal laparoscopic calyceal diverticulectomy was performed in a right lateral decubitus position.

 The first step was the insertion of a straight ureteral stent in the lithotomy position.
 A retrograde pyelography was then performed to confirm the diagnosis.

 Kidney dissection was then performed in order to identify the upper pole diverticulum, which was then incised.
-The cavity was unroofed the its base was exposed revealing the small stones, which afterwards were removed.
+The cavity was unroofed and its base was exposed revealing the small stones, which afterwards were removed.
 The narrow neck was identified after instillation of saline solution through the ureteral stent.
-We closed the neck with a 3/0 absorbable suture the confirmed the correct closure.
+We closed the neck with a 3/0 absorbable suture and confirmed the correct closure.
 Then the diverticulum base was fulgurated.
 Renal parenchyma was approximated with a continuous absorbable suture fixed by hem-o-lok clips.
 Afterwards, the suture was covered with a Gerota's flap.
 A Jackson Pratt drainage was placed.